SwetaVarshney21/Traffic-Prediction-System/README.md

 📌Coded Day: Each day of the week is assigned a numerical code, simplifying the data analysis and model training processes.
 The coding is as follows:<br>

-Monday: 1
+Monday: 1<br>
-Tuesday: 2
+Tuesday: 2<br>
-Wednesday: 3
+Wednesday: 3<br>
-Thursday: 4
+Thursday: 4<br>
-Friday: 5
+Friday: 5<br>
-Saturday: 6
+Saturday: 6<br>
-Sunday: 7
+Sunday: 7<br>
 Using these codes, the model can easily interpret and use the day of the week as a feature, enhancing its ability to predict traffic based on the day.<br>

 📌Zone: This column contains the zone number where traffic data is collected.
 Each zone represents a specific geographic area with distinct traffic patterns.
-The weather conditions within each zone are encoded based on typical scenarios, including:
+The weather conditions within each zone are encoded based on typical scenarios, including:<br>
 Humidity: Higher humidity can affect road conditions and visibility.<br>
 Mist: Can reduce visibility and influence driving speed.<br>
 Visibility: Directly impacts driving conditions and safety.<br>